Love Takes On Many

 Ahaz was idolatrous and even sacrificed a child to an idol, but his son and successor Hezekiah – a believer – was only blessed.

-Rahab was an idolator but following her believing, she and her descendants were blessed immeasurably.
+Rahab was an idolator but following her belief, she and her descendants were blessed immeasurably.

 This Sin Is Particular